slsa-framework/slsa-github-generator/actions/gradle/publish/README.md

         jdk-version: "17"
 ```

-The variable names of the secrets may be different than how you named the required secrets for publishing to Maven Central.
+Set the values of "maven-username", "maven-password", "gpg-key-pass" and " gpg-private-key" for your account.
 The parameters to `provenance-download-name`, `provenance-download-sha256` and `target-download-sha256` should not be changed.

 Once you trigger this workflow, your artifacts and provenance files will be added to a staging repository in Maven Central.
 You need to close the staging repository and then release: